 Disposal is calculated by weight and by container size.
 Emission factors from DEFRA have been used for calculating the emissions associated with disposal activity.
 The EPA waste emission factors enable users to estimate a reduction in waste emissions depending on the treatment type rather than calculating the emissions associated with material consumption and waste disposal as these factors are frequently negative.
-At this time, DEFRA emission factors are being used for all countries but country specific disposal emission factors will be included in further iterations as albert recognises that these emission factors are dependent on the energy of waste management activities, fuel types used (thus carbon intensity) and efficiency of waste management practices, e.g., energy from waste, landfill gas utilisation, etc.
+At this time, DEFRA emission factors will be included in further iterations as BAFTA albert recognises that these emission factors are dependent on the energy of waste management activities, fuel types used (thus carbon intensity) and efficiency of waste management practices, e.g., energy from waste, landfill gas utilisation, etc.

-albert actively encourages productions to calculate emissions based on weight of disposal however to improve usability and encourage the general use of the calculator option to measure emissions associated with disposal through number of containers has also been included.
+BAFTA albert actively encourages productions to calculate emissions based on weight of disposal for accuracy of emissions.
+In the absence of this information, however, there is the option to disclose by number of containers as well.